 I’m all-in on California horse racing.
 I serve on the board of the California Thoroughbred Horsemen’s Foundation (CTHF) and recently joined the advisory board of the TOC’s Political Action Committee.
 I fully support the TOC’s mission to maximize purse revenues and preserve the long-term viability of our sport.
 We face many threats, but I also believe there are opportunities to grow the game in collaboration with other key industry stakeholders.
 I have experience thinking out of the box and building consensus in challenging situations.
 I welcome the opportunity to represent you and work together to ensure our future.

 Dr. Mike Harrington is a graduate of Washington State University School of Veterinary Medicine.
 Mike comes from a long line of race trackers following his father, grandfather, and great grandfather into the horse racing business.
 After retiring from his veterinary practice in 1993, he joined his wife, Patricia, an accomplished trainer in her own right, as a full time trainer.
-Mike and Patricia reside in Westchester, California.
+Mike and Patricia reside in Cypress, California.

 Mike has a solid reputation as a conditioner of top-notch juveniles.
 A steady, dedicated, and well-respected horseman, Mike’s success with two-year-olds includes Buck Trout, Swiss Yodeler, and Creative Cause.
 Mike and Patricia are owner/trainers/breeders.